 Students who have taken composition classes at other universities or who would like to take an external course for writing credit in the future may apply to have their external classes accepted toward their writing requirements at Boston University.
-Incoming transfer students and incoming freshman who have previous college-level writing courses should contact the Registrar’s Office to apply for transfer credit.
+Incoming transfer students and incoming freshman who have taken college-level writing courses should contact the Registrar’s Office to apply for transfer credit.
 Returning students should submit an application to the Writing Program with the following materials:

 - A transfer credit form from the student’s college at Boston University.
 Downloadable forms are available for CAS, CFA, COM, ENG, SAR, and SMG students.
 Students in other schools should contact their undergraduate advising offices for forms and further instruction.
-If the course is from an international university, the student should complete the International Programs office version of the form instead of one from the student’s college.
+If the course is from a university outside the United States, the student should complete the International Programs office version of the form instead of one from the student’s college.

 - A catalog description of the course for which the student wishes to receive credit.